 If you like traveling by car or you commute daily you need a good navigation app for your Windows Phone.
 While some need to find the shortest route to a certain destination, others need mostly to be aware of road hazards, police or other events on the road.
 Some might be okay with mobile data usage, others need an app that's stable even when you're travelling in another country or you're entering an area with no mobile coverage.
 We looked at some of the best navigation apps for Windows Phone and now we are ready to share them with you, in this article:

 Tutorials, how-to guides and reviews for Windows Phone 8 and Windows Phone 7.8.

-To help you type faster and better, Windows Phone 8 has two features that are activated each time you write a message: autocorrect and text suggestions.
-Personally, I found that the autocorrect does more harm than good, especially if you type in languages other than English.
+To help you type faster and better, Windows Phone 8.1 has two features that are activated each time you write a message: autocorrect and text suggestions.
+Some users think autocorrect does more harm than good, especially if you type in languages other than English.
 If you would like to disable it, this tutorial will show you how.
-Also, I will present the other typing related settings and features and advise you on whether you should disable them or not.
+Also, we will present other typing related settings and features and advise you on whether you should disable them or not.

 When it comes to browsing the web, the Windows Store selection is not very rich.
 In the already small list of available browser apps you should remove the ones which are unreliable and bloatware apps.
 Also, a good browser is not necessarily free, but you should be able to enjoy a decent browsing experience at the lowest cost.
 This is why you bought a Windows Phone after all, isn't it?
 According to these requirements, most of the browsers are already crossed off the list.
 In this article, we created a list containing the best web browsers for Windows Phone.